mithunsatheesh/node-rules/README.md

 ####Overview

 Node-rules takes rules written in JSON friendly format as input.
-Once the rule engine is running with rules registered on it, you can feed it facts and the rules will be applied one by one to generate an utcome.
+Once the rule engine is running with rules registered on it, you can feed it facts and the rules will be applied one by one to generate an outcome.

 ###### 1. Defining a Rule

 A rule will consist of a condition and its corresponding consequence.
-You can find the explanation for various parameters of a rule in [this wiki](https://github.com/mithunsatheesh/node-rules/wiki/Rules).
+You can find the explanation for various mandatory and optional parameters of a rule in [this wiki](https://github.com/mithunsatheesh/node-rules/wiki/Rules).

     {
 		"condition" : function(R) {